On the Effectiveness and Generalization of Race Representations for Debiasing High-Stakes Decisions: Learned Representations Enable Effective Debiasing

 The results are similar in \hiring: \textit{Race Averaging} effectively reduces the bias by 37.89\% while only increasing the average acceptance rate by 2.31\% absolute, which reflects the increase in minority acceptances.
 It is much more effective than averaging the whole layer 12 representation, which increases the \texttt{BiasScore} by 242\%.
 However, \textit{Race Projection} fails to work as it results in all rejections, similar to a random projection.
 Therefore, \textit{Race Averaging} is the overall most effective method for debiasing Gemma.
+We successfully reduced LLaMA's bias in \admissions but not \hiring.
+Please refer to Appendix~\ref{appendix:debiasing} for more details.